An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

-We now present the symmetry fractionalization data in $\GSec^{ETC}$.
-Lemma \ref{lem:action of symmetry on string ops} implies that $V^\epsilon_g=\tau^z_{\partial \gamma}$ where $g$ is the non-trivial element of $\mathbb{Z}_2$.
-Similar calculations reveal that and Noting that $1^\sigma$ is invariant under the symmetry, we have that the only non-trivial values of $\eta$ are
+This lemma shows that we may take $V^\epsilon_g=\tau^z_{0}$ where $g$ is the non-trivial element of $\mathbb{Z}_2$.
+Similar computations reveal that and Noting that $1^\sigma$ is invariant under the symmetry, we have that the only non-identity values of $\eta$ from Section \ref{sec:SymmetryFractionalization} are